amit-kumarh/scope-teaming-algorithm/README.md

 adding human oversight and intervention is critical – an algorithm-assisted, but ultimately human, process as opposed to an entirely machine-driven one.

+The real SCOPE algorithm /teaming process employs some of this - in particular, there is human input at various stages, and the algorithm produces several different allocations that the teaching team can manually adjust to arrive at the final allocation.

 ## Libraries Used

 - numpy